DINKY 352 ED STRAKER’S CAR (1971-1975):

 The Gold version could have a painted/polished or bare metal base.
 The Yellow version had a black painted base.

 There were two different cast wheel types, concentric rings and spoked.
+The gold chrome version had both types but I’ve only seen the concentric rings wheel on the yellow version.

 This is a chrome version of the 352, recently obtained.
 I am 99% sure its genuine as it had aged believably both inside and outside and there were no tell tale overspray marks.
 I’ve done my best photographically to show the car but it looks far more play worn than it is in reality!
 If a collector has better pictures or can corroborate the production of this version, it would be much appreciated.